 The UE IP address management includes allocation and release of the UE IP address as well as renewal of the allocated IP address, where applicable.

+The UE shall perform the association of the application to a new PDU Session described in clause 6.1.2.2.1 of TS 23.503 [4], with the following considerations:- If there is no matching URSP rule, except the “except the URSP rule with the "match all" Traffic descriptor and there is a matching UE Local Configuration, the UE shall set the requested PDU Session Type to the PDU Session Type contained in the matching UE Local Configuration, if this PDU Session Type is supported by the UE's IP stack capabilities.

-- Otherwise, if there is no matching URSP rule and no matching UE Local Configuration, the UE shall set the requested PDU Session Type during the PDU Session Establishment procedure based on its IP stack capabilities as follows:
+- If there is no matching URSP rule and no matching the UE Local Configuration, and a URSP Rule with the "match all" Traffic descriptor exists, the UE shall set the requested PDU Session Type to the PDU Session Type contained in the “match all” URSP Rule, if this PDU Session Type is supported by the UE's IP stack capabilities.- Otherwise, if there is no matching URSP rule, no matching UE Local Configuration and no URSP Rule with the "match all" Traffic descriptor exists, the UE shall set the requested PDU Session Type during the PDU Session Establishment procedure based on its IP stack capabilities as follows:

 - A UE which supports IPv6 and IPv4 shall set the requested PDU Session Type "IPv4v6".